Buying an Old Lamp – Know What You’re Getting

 - The cap and shell should fit together well and stay together.
 If it’s a loose fit between, it may need replacing.

 - Most table lamps are built with multiple pieces.
 Look to see that the lamp is solid and doesn’t act like it wants to do the hoola hoop.
-Even though this might seem like an easy fix, the entire lamp may have to be taken apart to be fixed properly.
+Even though this might seem like an easy fix, the entire lamp may have to be taken apart to be fixed properly or it could be a sign of broken internal parts that may be expensive to repair.

 - Look inside the socket, it should be relatively clean, limited grayish wear to the tip.
 If its near black in color and the tip is noticeably pitted or miss-formed, it may be time for a new socket.